duisterethomas/rooster-epd/README.md

    ![](/Images/epaper_display.png)

 ### Setting up the computer side
-First we need to connect to Zermelo
+First you need to connect to Zermelo
 1. Go to the Zermelo zportal of your school
 2. Click on `Instellingen`